Sevinda-Herath/Sevinda-Herath/README.md

   <tr>
     <td style="text-align: center; padding: 20px;">
       <!-- FUN_FACT_SECTION -->
-The world's smallest fruit is the Wolffia globosa, or watermeal, which is the size of a grain of sand.
+The inventor of the frisbee was turned into a frisbee after he died.
 <!-- END_FUN_FACT_SECTION -->
     </td>
   </tr>